dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 * ``prefix`` - IPv4 or IPv6 prefix string, for instance '10.0.0.0/16' or name of <vars> tag variable.

-This function allows to convert provided prefix in ipaddress IPNetwork object and convert match_result into IPInterface object, after that, cidr_match will run *overlaps* check to see if provided prefix and match result ip address overlapping, returning Trueif so and False otherwise, allowing to filter match results based on that.
+This function allows to convert provided prefix in ipaddress IPNetwork object and convert match_result into IPInterface object, after that, cidr_match will run *overlaps* check to see if provided prefix and match result ip address overlapping, returning True if so and False otherwise, allowing to filter match results based on that.

 **Example-1**